2kunal6/airflow_tutorial/README.md

 ![next_inteval_run](https://github.com/2kunal6/airflow_tutorial/assets/12296594/63958f64-1dc6-4627-a86c-57aeecc946ff)

-  - It is a good idea to schedule the dags based on UTC, so that it is more consistent with other external dependencies like Spark servers, monitoring systems, external dependencies to other dags etc. because otherwise it gets confusing when daylight savings go on or off.
+  - It is a good idea to schedule the dags based on UTC, so that it is more consistent with other external dependencies like Spark servers, monitoring systems, external dependencies to other dags etc.
-  - It is important to make the code (which is called by the DAG) idempotent, so that unintended reruns do not dirty the data, especially in production.
+  - It is important to make the code (which is called by the DAG's task) idempotent, so that unintended reruns do not dirty the data.

 ## Creating a DAG that takes parameters

 - Being able to pass parameters is useful when we want to run dags manually.
-This can be useful while testing for example, where we pass the dates for which to load data.
+This can be useful in many situations like testing for example where we pass the dates for which to load data.
 - Sample code: src/dags/parameterized_dag.py
 - Notes
-  - It helps us provide runtime config through a UI form.
+  - We can pass the runtime config through a UI form or via Airflow CLI.
-  - The default values provided will be overriden by user passed params through the UI.
+  - The default values provided will be overriden by user passed parameter values.
-  - The sample code shows all the 4 ways to access the parameters namely: params, jinja, context, kwargs
+  - The sample code shows all the 4 ways to access the parameters, namely params, jinja, context, kwargs

 ## Passing Admin Variables

-- The parameters mentioned above are passed to a DAG and only applicable to that particular dag, whereas Admin variables applies to all dags in an Airflow setup.
-It can be useful for example to define the run environment (dev/uat/prod) for example.
+- The parameters mentioned above are passed to a DAG and only applicable to that particular dag, whereas Admin variables applies to all dags in an Airflow cluster.
+It can be useful parameters affecting all dags like the run environment (dev/uat/prod) for example.
 - To set these Admin Variables we need to put the key-value pairs inside Admin -> Variables.
-The Admin menu is present in the top menu towards the top.
+The Admin menu is present in the main menu towards the top.
 - Sample code:
   - src/dags/admin_variables_dag.py
   - src/config/config.yaml -> to be copied to <airflow-installation-root-directory>/config